wpengda/SyntheticData_OrganizationalScience/README.md

 - **Demo**: Code demo for generating synthetic data.

-As mentioned in our paper, synthetic data is a promising data-sharing method in organizational research, but it still requires further development. **We cannot share our data in violation of existing data management policies.** However, we believe that as the acceptance of synthetic data in organizational research increases and technology advances, we will be able to share data in the form of synthetic data in the future.
+Regarding data sharing, as mentioned in our paper, synthetic data is a promising method in organizational research, but it still requires further development.
+Our paper serves as a case in point, illustrating that we cannot share the original datasets nor the synthetic datasets derived from them, as this would **violate our existing data management policies**.
+However, we are hopeful that synthetic data will be shared in the future as its acceptance in organizational research increases and technology advances.
+This is the central point of our paper.

-For GATB data, please contact the National Center for O*NET Development (https://www.onetcenter.org/).
+Although we cannot share data, we will share all analysis code and demonstrations for generating synthetic data.

-For CCL data, please contact the Center for Creative Leadership (https://www.ccl.org/).
+For specific data inquiries, please contact the National Center for O*NET Development (https://www.onetcenter.org/) regarding the GATB dataset, and the Center for Creative Leadership (https://www.ccl.org/) regarding the CCL dataset.